Guidi (family)

-The Guidi were a Tuscan aristocratic family prominent in the region during the Middle Ages.
+The House of Guidi was a Tuscan aristocratic family prominent in the region during the Middle Ages.
 Descended from Tegrimo Guidi, the family practised partible inheritance and in the thirteenth century began to split into separate cadet lineages.

 Since the 11th century, the Poppi Castle in Tuscany was the property and main residence of the noble family of the Conti Guidi.

 Early history

 The Guidi family descended from Lombards settled in Tuscany in the mid 10th century.
 Guidi family legend stated that the progenitor of the family, Tegrimo Guidi, presented Lady Engelrada, the daughter of Duke Martino of Ravenna, with a stag he had killed.
 This gesture won her favour and the two were married, increasing Tegrimo's influence among the nobles of Emilia-Romagna.

 By 960 Guido Guidi, son of Tegrimo, had acquired property in the valley of Sieve, granted to him by Oberto, son of Hugh, Margrave of Tuscany.
 Guido also expanded the family control over the town of Pistoia.
 In Pistoia the family owned a number of houses with a tower close to the city walls commanding the gateway.
 As a result, the entrance to the town came to be known as Porta Guidi.

 Guido's son, Giovanni Guidi, resided as a monk in Florence. in 1035 he accused several ecclesiastics of simony, and was forced to flee the city as a result.
 He sought refuge in the hermitage of Acqua Bella.
 Here, he helped turn the hermitage into a prominent monastery.

 Guido Guidi's grandson by Tegrimo II, named Guido II, lived in open enmity with the church and came into conflict with Peter Damian following the death of his father in 1010. in 1043, Guido acquired the town of Empoli from Pisa.
 Guido also robbed the Abbey of Florence of gold, jewels, and artifacts.